 End-of-life costs are accounted for through Keyera's financial obligations and are reflected in its financial statements.
-Keyera makes provision for the future cost of its asset retirement obligations measured at the present value of Keyera's best estimate of the cost to settle the obligation, using a risk-free rate as prescribed by accounting standards.
+Keyera makes provision for the future cost of its asset retirement obligations measured at the present value of Keyera's best estimate of the cost to settle the obligation.
+Prior to December 31, 2019, Keyera utilized a risk-free discount rate based on the Government of Canada's benchmark long-term bond yield to discount its asset retirement obligations.
+Effective December 31, 2019, Keyera voluntarily changed its accounting policy to utilize a credit-adjusted risk-free rate as permitted by accounting standards.
 While the provision is based on the best estimate of future costs and the economic lives of the facilities, there is uncertainty in the amount and timing of these costs.
-For further information refer to Keyera's 2017 Annual Audited Financial Statements and associated Management Discussion and Analysis available on SEDAR at www.sedar.com.
+For further information refer to Keyera's 2019 Annual Audited Financial Statements and associated Management Discussion and Analysis available on SEDAR at www.sedar.com.

 It is difficult to predict asset retirement obligation costs with certainty, because they are a function of regulatory requirements and other factors in force and effect at the time of decommissioning, abandonment and/or reclamation.
 In determining its asset retirement obligation cost estimates, Keyera considers: (i) the cost of facility abandonment, including suspension and demolition costs, and (ii) environmental restoration, remediation and reclamation costs, in order to return the site to an equivalent surrounding land-use state.
-Keyera engages reputable third party environmental consultants and experienced employees to collect, review and assess the relevant data in preparation of the estimates.
+Keyera engages reputable third-party environmental consultants and experienced employees to collect, review and assess the relevant data in preparation of the estimates.